djrivas99/skills-code-with-codespaces/.github/steps/3-customize-codespace.md

   Define terms and link to docs.github.com.
 -->

-## Step 3: Customize your codespace!
+# Step 3: Customize your codespace

 _Nice work! :tada: You created a codespace with a custom image!_